elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The builder pattern has several advantages that can be summarized in the following points.
+      <strong>Interview Response:</strong> The builder pattern has several advantages, which can be summarized as follows:
       </div><br/>

 <div></div>

-- Objects can be created step-by-step.
+- Objects can be built in stages.
-- The creation of an object can be postponed until all the necessary information for the construction of the same is available.
-The object will not be obtained until the build method of the Builder class is executed.
+- The creation of an object can be delayed until all necessary information for its construction is available.
+The object will not be acquired until the Builder class's build function is invoked.
-- Clean code: The Single Responsibility Principle (SRP) is applied, since the complex construction of the object is isolated from the business logic of this object.
+- Clean code: The Single Responsibility Principle (SRP) is used because the object's intricate construction is separated from its core functionality.

 <br />